 Jim has been involved with Sharktank since late 1998, after the second of his two daughters was diagnosed with Cystic Fibrosis, and has served as a board member board member for 10 years.
 Through the years Jim has been active in research, administration, web development, and fundraising.
 Jim graduated from Brigham Young University in 1992 and has been a software engineer for over 20 years.
-His hobbies are history, biochemistry, guitar playing, and tennis.

 For over 10 years, Alan has served on the board of directors as the Treasurer and Vice President.
 Alan has been active in fundraising and development of new therapies, and has coauthored two peer reviewed Cystic Fibrosis research articles.
 He is an 18 year veteran in the healthcare industry and currently practices in Miramar, FL.
 Entrepreneurial by nature, Alan stays busy managing several businesses and is currently in the process of launching a mobile application which streamlines workflow between radiology centers and physicians.
 Hobbies include mountain biking, fitness, music, and his family.